Hacking through the issues for 21st Century Policing

 One such concept is that of the ‘hackathon’.
 Developed primarily within the computer science discipline, it generally refers to a sprint-like design event in which computer programmers and others involved in software development collaborate on particular project over a short but intensive period.

-Driven by its fellows from the Universities’ Police Science Institute and the Informatics and Visual Computing Research Group, the CSRI has developed the idea of applying the conceptual framework of the hackathon to day-to-day policing challenges.
+Driven by its fellows from the Universities’ Police Science Institute (UPSI) and the Distributed Analytics and Information Sciences (DAIS) group, the CSRI has developed the idea of applying the conceptual framework of the hackathon to day-to-day policing challenges.
 Working alongside police and other criminal justice and community safety partners, this short, intensive problem-solving approach is designed to provide an innovative and unique way for academics and practitioners to ‘co-produce’ potential solutions to the more intractable problems faced by today’s forces.

 The UPSI and CSRI will co-host its first hackathon event with South Wales Police in the summer of 2018.
 The two organisations will work together to define a broad challenge which will become the focus of the problem-solving event.
 A number of teams composed of police officers and staff, other public-sector practitioner partners, private sector stakeholders and academics will work together over two days to apply their knowledge and experience to that problem.
 Firstly, they must identify the constituent issues and problems faced, before turning to the development of potential solutions.